front-end-intermediate/session-11-reactintro/readme.md

 This time in `App.js` :

 ```
-import piratesFile from './data/sample-pirates'
+import piratesFile from './data/sample-pirates-object'
 ```

 (Check for errors - might need to recompile by stopping and starting npm.)

 ```
-import piratesFile from './data/sample-pirates'
+import piratesFile from './data/sample-pirates-object'
 console.log(piratesFile)
 ```

 ### Object.keys()

-For this version of sample-pirates we cannot directly use .map which is a method on the Array prototype - not Object.
+For this version of sample-pirates we cannot directly use .map which is a method on the Array prototype - not the Object prototype.

 Use `Object.keys()`  [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)